yjacquin/fast-mcp/docs/tools.md

   annotations(
     title: 'Delete File',
-    readOnlyHint: false,      # This tool modifies the filesystem
+    read_only_hint: false,     # This tool modifies the filesystem
-    destructiveHint: true,    # Deleting files is destructive
+    destructive_hint: true,    # Deleting files is destructive
-    idempotentHint: true,     # Deleting the same file twice has no additional effect
+    idempotent_hint: true,     # Deleting the same file twice has no additional effect
-    openWorldHint: false      # Only interacts with the local filesystem )
+    open_world_hint: false     # Only interacts with the local filesystem )

   arguments do